-This year, we honored seventeen amazing Girl Scouts from western Washington at our 2014 Gold Award Gala—along with eight of our sister Girl Scouts from eastern Washington, Oregon and Idaho.
-Together, these young women dedicated over 2,500 hours to create change in their communities.
+This year, we honored 37 amazing Girl Scouts from western Washington at our Gold Award Gala on June 25—along with 11 Gold Award earners from sister councils throughout the rest of Washington and northern Idaho — and celebrated the work of 213 girls who earned their Silver Award.
+Together, these young women dedicated thousands of hours to create change in their communities.

 Governor Jay Inslee created a proclamation declaring June 25 Girl Scout Gold Award Day across the state of Washington, and during the gala, Patty Murray—Washington’s senior U.S. Senator—shared a message with our Highest Award earners.
 As Washington’s first female Senator and a Girl Scout alumna, Senator Murray explained how Girl Scouts gave her the courage to take a stand to change things in her community and, now, our country!